sftcd/cs2014/assignments/assignment3/code-frags.md

   the ways described here
 - and you could also try make your code 3x faster!
 (So far, I've not seen anyone figure that out.)
-- and please do help out others who're finding this harder (and thanks for the help already given)
+- please do help out others who're finding this trickier - you never know when you might need them to help you with something else (and thanks for the help already given)

 If you're not yet @ 20/20 then consider these as more hints and good advice.